Kay9Unit/DML-Addon-Template/README.md

     | -- data/
     | -- pack.mcmeta
 ```
-> The README.MD is not necessary to be in your packaged jar.
+> The `README.MD` or `LICENSE.MD` files are not necessary to be in your packaged jar.